aleksei-berezkin/typique/README.md

 - This README — continue reading for quick setup and basic examples
 - [Framework Integration](./docs/Frameworks.md) — how to use Typique in files which are not compiled by the TypeScript compiler
 - [Composing Class Names](./docs/ComposingClassNames.md) — how to configure the variables naming conventions, class names patterns, and how to make them unique across multiple independent projects
-- [Plugin Description](./docs/PluginDescription.md) — how the Typique plugin interacts with the editor, how it affects the dx
+- [Plugin Description](./docs/PluginDescription.md) — how the Typique plugin interacts with the editor, how it affects the performance
 - [Configuration](./docs/Configuration.md) — complete plugin parameters reference
 - [CLI](./docs/CLI.md) — command-line interface reference